 With a free VPN for PC (Windows, Mac or Linux), you won’t be able to stream videos or download torrents.
 Because the connection will be too slow and the IP addresses banned.

 So you can forget about watching Netflix, Hulu, Amazon Prime, and other streaming platforms.
 While it’s true you could unblock Netflix sometimes, that’s just sheer luck.
 And you’ll most certainly get the Netflix proxy error.
 Also, you can’t count on your provider to fix that anytime soon, of course.

 This website is the result of extensive tests and reviews of dozens of VPN services.
 And only the serious and trustworthy VPNs made the cut to reach you.

 Most of the drawbacks mentioned in the previous paragraph can be avoided.
 How?
 Simply subscribe to a paid VPN.
 Because they’re all related to the struggle of the providers to monetize their services.
 ExpressVPN is a great choice: It offers a free trial and a 30-day money-back guarantee, no-questions-asked.
 This is something we would recommend you do, over trying to get a free VPN address or a free VPN for school.

-But let’s see the other options available.
+But let’s see the other arguably better options available.

 Ridiculously Cheap VPNs

 These are two premium VPNs that are offering huge discounts and some free months.
 While they aren’t technically free, you won’t be able to find cheaper on the market.
 Make yourself a present and try one of these VPNs, for FREE.
 They offer a no-logging policy and up to 45-day money-back guarantee.